heralddi/CMHLU/README.md

 # CMHLU
-## README: Modeling Non-Native Speaker Use of Non-Veridical Preferential Predicates + Wh-Clauses with RSA
+## Modeling Non-Native Speaker Use of Non-Veridical Preferential Predicates + Wh-Clauses with RSA

 **Coursework for:** Cognitive models of human language understanding